wisely1996/SC5010-Mini-Project---Product-Image-Classification/README.md

 Conclusion
 ---
 * Model may be underperfoming considering the potential of how powerful CNNs are
+* Ways to improve:
   * Test out with more hyperparameters to improve model
   * Including a neutral class (neither top nor bottom)

 Learning Points
 ---